 The Financial Reporting Council [FRC]

-The overarching regulator is now responsible for enforcement of audit requirements under the Audit Enforcement Procedure.
-They will investigate matters relating to the audits of Public Interest Entities (PIEs being listed entities, credit institutions and insurance institutions) AIM-listed companies with a market capitalisation in excess of £200m and Lloyds Syndicates.
 Although other audit-related investigations have now been delegated to the recognised supervisory bodies such as the ICAEW, the FRC can still reclaim a case if it chooses to do so.
 The disciplinary board was formerly known as the Accountants and Actuaries Disciplinary Board [AADB].
 A useful process guide to the enforcement procedure is available here.

-EY – A regulatory settlement was reached with the firm and a member in relation to Tech Data Management.
+• After receiving lawyer accountancy services, a regulatory settlement was reached with the firm and a member in relation to Tech Data Management.
 The firm was fined £2,750,000 (reduced to £1,800,000) and received a reprimand.
 The member was fined £90,000 (reduced to £59,000) and received a reprimand.

 Institute of Chartered Accountants in England and Wales (ICAEW)

-The ICAEW has always conducted disciplinary hearings and covers all areas of practice including fees, audit, failure to deal with correspondence, poor work and advice etc. There is a general duty for firms and practitioners to report a case of misconduct, which often calls for legal advice from an accountancy or actuary lawyer.
+The ICAEW has always conducted disciplinary hearings and covers all areas of practice including fees, audit, failure to deal with correspondence, poor work and advice etc. There is a general duty for firms and practitioners to report a case of misconduct, which often calls for legal accountancy advice from an accountancy or actuary lawyer.

 The Fitness Committee Regulations can be found here and the current bylaws can be found here.